Book Three: Dark Wind in Oz

-In this spellbinding conclusion to the Glinda trilogy, time is running out for the Wizard.
+In this spellbinding conclusion to The Witch Queens Trilogy, time is running out for the Wizard.
 If he dies with his soul in the dreamlands, the Land of Oz will be host to his nightmares forever.
 However, success only guarantees survival, not a happy ending.

 About the Hidden History of Oz